Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 What reduces this in Markham

-Markham's most common forced-entry profile — large rear glass walls on subdivision homes — is the textbook XPEL Prime XR Security application.
+Markham's most common forced-entry profile — large rear glass walls on subdivision homes — is the textbook our security film.
 The film keeps shattered glass bonded so the smash-and-reach attempt doesn't yield a way in.
 ARX Guard door fortification adds layered defence on the front and any garage interior man-door — both common secondary vectors when glass is filmed.

 See Our Solutions In Action